Mzhuzhi/SE_Project_Phase_TeamB6/README.md

 Other: Add search/filter and test the pages.

 ## Shared Responsibilities
-All members will help connect frontend, backend, and database parts of the application All members will participate in testing and fixing bugs All members will contribute to documentation and final presentation
+All members will help connect frontend, backend, and database parts of the application.
+All members will participate in testing and fixing bugs.
+All members will contribute to documentation and final presentation.